httpwg/wg-materials/ietf116/minutes.md

 Tommy: It's a normative change, but not an implementation breaking change

-Justin: Somebody will probably have to change the implemenetation.
+Justin: Somebody will probably have to change the implementation.
 I will.

 #### [Cookies](https://datatracker.ietf.org/doc/draft-ietf-httpbis-rfc6265bis) - Steven Bingler - [slides](cookies.pdf)